 i1 3.000 5.000 8.04 90.000 90.000 0.000 200.000 -200.000 101.000 ; E4

 Note that GENO7 is used.
-GENO8 (cubic spline interpolation) could be envisaged but it has the drawback of forcing the first derived to zero on the start and end points.
+GENO8 (cubic spline interpolation) could be considered, but it has the disadvantage of forcing the first derivative to zero at the start and end points.
 GEN07 is also much faster.

 ins(1) _pitchrange(200) _pitchbend(0) _pitchcont C4_ _pitchbend(20) __ _pitchbend(165) __ D4 _ _ _ _pitchbend(150)